-I’ve been a seed-stage investor since 2010, focused on co-founding and/or supporting and investing in early-stage companies in the consumer space (or consumerized interfaces for enterprise).
-I am a product design and consumer-behavior obsessive, following a career as an entrepreneur (Behance), executive (Adobe), and a quick stint as a traditional VC at Benchmark (before becoming a Venture Partner).
+I’ve been a seed-stage investor since 2010, both personally and via an entity called capitalB, focused on helping early-stage companies in the consumer, marketplace, and “transformation by interface” space (which covers quite a few enterprise companies as well).
+I am a product design and consumer-behavior obsessive, following a career as an entrepreneur (Behance, 99U), executive (Adobe), and a quick stint as a traditional VC at Benchmark.
 I support mission-driven teams that value design and are solving a problem by connecting and empowering people.

-Airtable, Amino, Anchor, August, Blink Health, Cheddar, Contently, Crowdbotics, dydx, Earnest (acq), eShares, FiftyThree, Flexport, Frida Baby, Fundera, HQ, HyperScience, Lumi, MakeSpace, ManagedByQ, MissionU (acq), MoveWith, Outdoor Voices, Paddle8 (acq), PartPic (acq), Periscope (acq), Pinterest, Remix, Revue, Roman, SaySpring (acq), SkipTheDishes (acq), sweetgreen, Thrive Market, Uber, Warby Parker, and several others in the early stages.
+Airtable, Amino, Anchor, Assembled Brands, August (acq), Blink Health, Bowery Farming, Cheddar, Crowdbotics, dydx, Earnest (acq), eShares, FiftyThree, Flexport, Frida Baby, Fundera, HQ, HyperScience, Italic, Lumi, MakeSpace, ManagedByQ, MissionU (acq), MoveWith, Outdoor Voices, Paddle8 (acq), PartPic (acq), Periscope (acq), Pinterest, Prefer, Remix, Revue, Roman, SaySpring (acq), Sentieo, SkipTheDishes (acq), Superhuman, sweetgreen, Thrive Market, Uber, Warby Parker, and several others in the early stages.

 Key areas I focus on with teams in my portfolio: